sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part2/README.md

 Step 2 : Dice Summary Layout
 =======================
-The Dice summary layout's position is between the dice roll area and button area.
-The summary layout is 4 columns.
-Each column includes dice count/label for blank/mag/star and total.
+The Dice summary sits between the dice roll area and button area.
+The layout consists of 4 columns.
+Each column includes dice count/label for the different categories blank/mag/star and total.

 ![Blueprint](./images/part2_blueprint_design.png)